MSowmya28/EXPERIMENT--05-SOIL-MOISTURE-SENSOR-INTERFACE-TO-IOT-DEVELOPMENT-BOARD-/README.md

-# EXPERIMENT--05-SOIL-MOISTURE-SENSOR-INTERFACE-TO-IOT-DEVELOPMENT-BOARD-
+# EXPERIMENT--05  SOIL-MOISTURE-SENSOR-INTERFACE-TO-IOT-DEVELOPMENT-BOARD-
+## Aim:
-## Aim: To Interface a Analog Input  (soil moisture sensor) to ARM IOT development board and write a  program to obtain  the data on the com port
+ To Interface a Analog Input  (soil moisture sensor) to ARM IOT development board and write a  program to obtain  the data on the com port
-## Components required: STM32 CUBE IDE, ARM IOT development board,  STM programmer tool.
+## Components required:
+STM32 CUBE IDE, ARM IOT development board,  STM programmer tool.
 ## Theory
 #### Hardware Overview
 A typical soil moisture sensor consists of two parts.